In This Article

 It’s been about a month since I had the treatment, and I would say the fine lines around my eyes are less apparent, and my skin feels smoother and plumper to the touch.
 Makeup goes on like a dream, and I don’t feel like my skin is so thirsty for that daily topical HA dose (although I still apply it).

 Potential Side Effects

-While there's not an exact price available for Volite treatments (that's dependent on your location, esthetician, and how much filler you use), it's about the average cost of your typical Juvederm filler—so somewhere around $400-$650 per syringe.
-How many syringes you need is dependent on where you get your Volite treatment.
-Smaller areas like around the mouth and eyes use less, where larger areas like the forehead and jawline use more of the product.
+While there’s not an exact price available for Volite treatments (that’s dependent on your location, esthetician, and how much filler you use), it’s about the average cost of your typical Juvederm filler—so somewhere around $400-$650 per syringe.
+How many syringes you need is dependent on where on your face you get your Volite treatment.
+Smaller areas like around the mouth and eyes use less, whereas larger areas like the forehead and jawline use more of the product.

 Afterward, you can go about your day as normal.
 I didn’t put any makeup on, but Granite said I could apply a loose mineral foundation if I wanted to.
 Luckily, my skin wasn’t as red as I had feared.
 I headed out for dinner with friends, and, had I not told them, they would never have suspected what I’d been up to.